SuperThunder/SuperThunder.github.io/_posts/2017-08-26-DHCP-Forward.md

 ### Notes
-I found out this (is called cascading)[https://www.linksys.com/ca/support-article?articleNum=132275]
+I found out this [is called cascading](https://www.linksys.com/ca/support-article?articleNum=132275) for wired connections and bridging for wireless connections.